Places enable the development of parallel programs that take advantage of machines with multiple processors, cores, or hardware threads.

 (dynamic-place module-path start-name [ #:at location #:named named]) → place? module-path : (or/c module-path? path?) start-name : symbol? location : (or/c #f place-location?) = #f named : any/c = #f

-The module indicated by module-path must export a function with the name start-proc.
+The module indicated by module-path must export a function with the name start-name.
 The function must accept a single argument, which is a place channel that corresponds to the other end of communication for the place descriptor returned by place.

 When the place is created, the initial exit handler terminates the place, using the argument to the exit handler as the place’s completion value.
 Use (exit v) to immediately terminate a place with the completion value v.
 Since a completion value is limited to an exact integer between 0 and 255, any other value for v is converted to 0.